+In this way, NJ Transit trains no safer now than 50 years ago

-NJ Transit trains no safer now than a half century ago
+In this way, NJ Transit trains no safer now than a half century ago

-TRENTON — If you ride NJ Transit trains, a sobering reminder from members of the National Transportation Safety Board: Trains are no safer now than they were almost 50 years ago.
+TRENTON — If you ride NJ Transit trains, a sobering reminder from members of the National Transportation Safety Board: Trains are no safer from the crashes a critical braking system could prevent than they were almost 50 years ago.

 That may be news to commuters, who were told by Gov. Phil Murphy last December that the agency had met a critical deadline to install Positive Train Control.
 PTC is the system that can automatically slow or brake a train to avoid a derailment or collision.
-Had the system been operational in 2016, a deadly NJT crash could have been prevented in Hoboken.
+Had the system been operational in 2016, a deadly NJT crash might have been prevented in Hoboken.

 It is still not operational.
-NTSB board member Jennifer Homendy reminds the public the risk for an accident is the same as it was 50 years ago.
+NTSB board member Jennifer Homendy reminded the public in a press conference Monday the risk for a PTC-preventable accident is the same as it was 50 years ago.

 "We are closer to installation, but there is a big difference between installation and being operational," she said.

-The "milestone" Murphy referenced in December was not to declare PTC was operational, but that NJT qualified for another two-year extension.
+The "milestone" Murphy referenced in December was not to declare PTC was operational, but that NJT had completed enough installation work to qualify for another two-year extension.

 Almost half a century ago, the NTSB first recommended PTC.
-The recommendation grew out of their probe of a crash of two commuter trains in Connecticut in 1969.
+The recommendation grew out of its probe of a crash of two commuter trains in Connecticut in 1969.
 Each year, the NTSB makes safety recommendations and issues a "wish list" of most wanted improvements.
 Every year since 1969, a speed control system has been on that list.

-NTSB Chairman Robert Sumwalt lamented "delay after delay" for installation of technology that could literally save lives.
+NTSB Chairman Robert Sumwalt in Monday's press conference lamented "delay after delay" for installation of technology that could literally save lives.

 The argument can be made that NJ Transit had been underfunded and ignored for years, but the mess is Murphy's to clean up.
 Rider anger continues to build over the lack of progress on safety, reliability, and overcrowding.